yolossn/JA3-Fingerprint-Introduction/README.md

 #  JA3-Fingerprint-Introduction

-Introduction to JA3 Fingerprint and how to impersonate it in a programmatic manner using golang.
+Introduction to JA3 Fingerprint and how to impersonate it using golang.

 > Disclaimer: This article is for educational purpose only.